Thomas Penrose: Works

 Penrose's verses were included in numerous contemporary anthologies.
 Thomas Campbell included two of Penrose's pieces in his Specimens of the British Poets and Peter Cunningham, in his edition of the work, traced Penrose's influence on Campbell.
 Thomas James Mathias, in the first dialogue of The Pursuits of Literature (1798), wrote of "neglected Penrose".

 Family

 In 1768 Penrose married Mary, eldest daughter of Samuel Slocock of Newbury.
 She remarried at Newbury, in February 1786, the Rev. Thomas Best, master of the free grammar school, and died about 1840, at the age of 94.

-Penrose's only child, Thomas, went to Winchester College, and became Fellow of New College, Oxford, and vicar of Writtle-cum-Roxwell.
+Thomas Penrose's only child, Thomas, was born in 1769.
+He studied at Winchester College, became Fellow of New College, Oxford, and vicar of Writtle-cum-Roxwell.
+In the 1790s, Dr. Thomas Penrose served as secretary to the English envoy to the Duke of Tuscany.
 He wrote Sketch of the Lives and Writings of Dante and Petrarch (anon.
 1790) and died in 1851.